LlamaBlog

 More photos of Aldeburgh, Sizewell and Orford.

-One Response to “Aldeburgh, Sizewell and Orford”
+One thought on “Aldeburgh, Sizewell and Orford”

-You are having far too much fun with that camera of yours!
+1. You are having far too much fun with that camera of yours!

 Must try and get myself a bargain DSLR from somewhere… paying for a film to be developed and printed seems so anachronistic nowadays – how quickly film dies out for the non-professional snapper.